TStephensCr/ASCII_Adventures/README.md

 ## Overview

-* Ascii Adventures is an infinite-scrolling ASCII platform game where players aim to survive across 8 random maps with escalating difficulty.
+* Ascii Adventures is an infinite ASCII platform game where players aim to survive across 8 random maps with escalating difficulty.
 * Collect coins, shoot enemies, and strategically upgrade your player's abilities in the in-game shop.
 * The game offers three difficulty levels, each with new challenges and enemies.
 * Track your progress through life, coins, shots, and points on the screen, and strategically decide when to use shields or skip to the next map for enhanced survival.